Material selection

 Material selection is a step in the process of designing any physical object.
 In the context of product design, the main goal of material selection is to minimize cost while meeting product performance goals.
 Systematic selection of the best material for a given application begins with properties and costs of candidate materials.
 Material selection is often benefited by the use of material index or performance index relevant to the desired material properties.
 For example, a thermal blanket must have poor thermal conductivity in order to minimize heat transfer for a given temperature difference.
 It is essential that a designer should have a thorough knowledge of the properties of the materials and their behavior under working conditions.
-Some of the important characteristics of materials are : strength, durability, flexibility, weight, resistance to heat and corrosion, ability to cast, welded or hardened, machinability, electrical conductivity, etc.
+Some of the important characteristics of materials are : strength, durability, flexibility, weight, resistance to heat and corrosion, ability to cast, welded or hardened, machinability, electrical conductivity, etc. In contemporary design, sustainability is a key consideration in material selection.
+Growing environmental consciousness prompts professionals to prioritize factors such as ecological impact, recyclability, and life cycle analysis in their decision-making process.